|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you like peach or apricot pie, you have to try this easy spiced papaya pie.
-Working with fresh papaya can be tricky for beginner home cooks as it is still a bit of a foreign fruit to the average American, but papayas have a tropical fruit flavor with coffee undertones, and are amazing raw, in fruit salads, and smoothies.
+Working with fresh papaya can be tricky for beginner home cooks as it is still a bit of an unknown fruit to the average American, but papayas have a tropical fruit flavor with coffee undertones, and are amazing raw, in fruit salads, and smoothies.

 Use a pre-made graham cracker pie crust makes this a quick and easy dessert, or try making your own graham cracker crust.
 This pie is good enough to serve alone, but you can always add a dollop of homemade whipped cream or a scoop of your favorite vanilla ice cream.